Close

 • Proof of sufficient funds (minimum $100 plus $50 per day of stay)

-• Traveler Declaration submitted via the IMUGA portal within 96 hours before travel
+• Traveller Declaration submitted free of charge via the official IMUGA portal within 96 hours before the scheduled flight arrival time

 If you are arriving from a country with a risk of yellow fever transmission, you must present a yellow fever vaccination certificate.